JoaoMonteiro100/LGP-5A/README.md

 ## INSTRUCTIONS

-**BrainLight** and **BrainStream** are independent projects with few similarities between then.
+**BrainLight** and **BrainStream** are independent projects with few similarities between them.
 Hence, if you want to know more about their requirements, installation guides, or other specific information please refer to their own user guides:
 * [BrainLight's User Manual](BrainLight/userManual.pdf)
 * [BrainStream's User Manual](BrainStream/userManual.pdf)